AgentCoop/phpcrystal/readme.md

 ```bash
 docker-compose up --build
 ```
-Go to https://localhost:60001 and, if everthing is good, you'll see the Laravel splash page.
+Go to https://localhost:60001 and, if everything is good, you'll see the Laravel splash page.
 The SSL certificate is a self-signed one, so don't be confused by a browser warning.

 # Documenation

 ## Controller
-In a nutshell, in a controller you should do:
+In a nutshell, in a controller you should do the following:
  1. Validate input data
  2. Pass input data to the Service layer
  3. Pass data from the Service layer to the Presentation layer